 Everyone is trying to make money the best way they know how.
 However, there are some professions that, albeit legal, many people frown upon.
-A Reddit user wanted to know more about this, and the Reddit community delivered the answers we have sampled here.

 One user says people who give payday loans take advantage of others’ desperation, “Kicking people with massive interest rates when they are already low on money and are desperate enough to get such a loan.”

 One person comes to their rescue, noting that these lenders play a critical role in the economy, “To be fair, people with terrible credit have a high probability of default.
 So charging insanely high-interest rates is the only way to break even without losing money.
 Despite their controversy, a lot of these lenders do provide value by providing lending to people that are shunned by the banking system.”

 One user has prepared his family adequately to avoid the snare of timeshare opportunists, “I have a game I’ve played with my son since he was little where I ask if he’d like to buy a timeshare, and he’s supposed to answer no regardless of what incentives are offered.
 If I accomplish anything in life, it will at least include dissuading him from getting suckered into a timeshare.”